loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Setting|Default|Description
 -------|-------|-----------
-batchSize|1000|Max number of events to put into a single batch and send to Loki batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki sendQueueSize|50000|Max number of events to keep in the send queue.
-When the queue is full, incoming log events are dropped drainOnStop|true|Wait util all remaining events are sent before shutdown the appender metricsEnabled|false|If true, the appender will report its metrics using Micrometer verbose|false|If true, the appender will print its own debug logs to stderr
+batchMaxItems|1000|Max number of events to put into a single batch and send to Loki batchMaxBytes|4194304|Max number of bytes a single batch (as encoded by Loki) can contain.
+This value should not be greater than `server.grpc_server_max_recv_msg_size` in your Loki config batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki sendQueueMaxBytes|41943040|Max number of bytes to keep in the send queue.
+When the queue is full, incoming log events are dropped useDirectBuffers|true|Use off-heap memory for storing intermediate data drainOnStop|true|Wait util all remaining events are sent before shutdown the appender metricsEnabled|false|If true, the appender will report its metrics using Micrometer verbose|false|If true, the appender will print its own debug logs to stderr